-- Student support from the government for higher education, including your student maintenance loan, tuition fee loan and other allowances such as a Childcare Grant or Adult Dependants Grant - The income available to you and/or others members of your family if you live with a partner and/or any children
+Student support from the government for higher education, including your student maintenance loan, tuition fee loan and other allowances such as a Childcare Grant or Adult Dependants Grant.
+We do not include any funds you may receive through NHS LSF

-- Income you may receive as an individual, such as part-time or casual employment, means tested benefits, contributions from parents, savings etc. - Essential expenditure, which includes rent or mortgage payments, travel costs, council tax, regular medication, loan payments and priority debts.
+- The income available to you and/or others members of your family if you live with a partner and/or any children - Income you may receive as an individual, such as part-time or casual employment, means tested benefits, contributions from parents, savings etc. - Essential expenditure, which includes rent or mortgage payments, travel costs, council tax, regular medication, loan payments and priority debts.